Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 export { default as Description } from './Description';
 ```

-Using re-exports does look better than the roundabout way we used in `Histogram/index.js`.
-Lesson learned.
+We have to name our `Title` and `Description` re-exports because you can't have two default exports.

+#### Get the USStatesMap file

-You need the `USStatesMap` file too.
-It translates US state codes to full names.
-You should [get it from Github](https://github.com/Swizec/react-d3js-step-by-step/blob/4f94fcd1c3caeb0fc410636243ca99764e27c5e6/src/components/Meta/USStatesMap.js) and save it as `components/Meta/USStatesMap.js`.
+You need the `USStatesMap` file.

+It's a big dictionary that translates US state codes to full names.
+You can [get it from Github](https://github.com/Swizec/react-d3js-step-by-step/blob/4f94fcd1c3caeb0fc410636243ca99764e27c5e6/src/components/Meta/USStatesMap.js) and save it as `components/Meta/USStatesMap.js`.

 We'll use it when creating titles and descriptions.